ishan22/MyMix/README.md

 What is it?
 ---

-My Mixer is a revolutionary program that allows you to add your own personal touches to your favorite songs.
+My Mix is a revolutionary program that allows you to add your own personal touches to your favorite songs.
 By using a Myo ArmBand and its included SDK, we can:

   - Change Pitch of a track
   - Increase and decrease the speed of a track